Structural Sensitivity in Compressed Transformers: Relative Error Propagation and Layer Removal: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Model.} GPT-2 Small~\cite{radford2019language}: 12 transformer layers, 768-dimensional hidden state, 12 attention heads (64-dim each), 3072-dimensional MLP intermediate.
+\paragraph{Model} GPT-2 Small~\cite{radford2019language}: 12 transformer layers, 768-dimensional hidden state, 12 attention heads (64-dim each), 3072-dimensional MLP intermediate.
 Each layer contains 39 weight matrices after splitting \texttt{c\_attn} into per-head Q/K/V projections, yielding 468 total matrices.
 We group these into 72 ``compression groups'': 6 component types $\times$ 12 layers.

-\paragraph{Data.} WikiText-103 test set~\cite{merity2017pointer} as our primary benchmark.
-GPT-2 sensitivity experiments use 2{,}000 tokens (2 chunks of 1{,}024).
-Cross-model comparisons (Table~\ref{tab:crossmodel}) use 4{,}096 tokens (4 chunks of 1{,}024) via a unified evaluation pipeline for consistency.
-For calibration-aware experiments (\S\ref{sec:compression}), we use a single 1{,}023-token chunk (baseline perplexity 15.7).
-To validate that our findings are not artifacts of the evaluation scale or dataset, we also evaluate at up to 51{,}200 tokens on WikiText-103 and on C4 validation data~\cite{raffel2020exploring} (\S\ref{sec:scale_validation}).
+\paragraph{Data} WikiText-103 test set~\cite{merity2017pointer} as our primary benchmark.
+GPT-2 sensitivity experiments use 2{,}000 tokens (2 chunks of 1{,}024), sufficient for stable per-group perplexity comparisons.
+Cross-model comparisons (Table~\ref{tab:crossmodel}) use 4{,}096 tokens (4 chunks of 1{,}024) via a unified evaluation pipeline for consistency across models with different context lengths.
+For calibration-aware experiments (\S\ref{sec:compression}), we use a single 1{,}023-token chunk (baseline perplexity 15.7) to match the evaluation scale of the calibration data.
+To validate that our findings are not artifacts of the evaluation scale or dataset, we also evaluate at up to 51{,}200 tokens on WikiText-103 and on C4 validation data~\cite{raffel2020exploring} (\ref{app:scale}).

-\paragraph{Implementation.} Full GPT-2 forward pass reimplemented in NumPy with \texttt{ApproxLinear} wrappers around each weight matrix.
+\paragraph{Implementation} Full GPT-2 forward pass reimplemented in NumPy with \texttt{ApproxLinear} wrappers around each weight matrix.
 Each wrapper tracks both the actual approximation error $\|Wx - \hat{W}x\|$ and the theoretical bound $\|W_{\text{residual}}\| \cdot \|x\|$ at every forward pass, enabling violation detection.
 Conv1D weights are transposed from HuggingFace format (in, out) to standard (out, in).
 SVDs are precomputed and cached per sparsity level.